-- Admission to the degree program is contingent upon good academic standing, acceptance by the department, and passing scores on the Illinois Test of Academic Proficiency. - Graduation requirements include a minimum of half the student's course work completed at the 5000-level, successful completion of written and oral examinations, and successful completion of a professional portfolio and thesis. - All master's degree requirements must be completed within six years.
+- Admission to the degree program is contingent upon good academic standing, acceptance by the department. - Graduation requirements include a minimum of half the student's course work completed at the 5000-level, successful completion of written and oral examinations, and successful completion of a professional portfolio and thesis. - Candidates must abide by all College policies stated in this catalog, unless exceptions are processed through established department, college and university procedures, documented in writing. - Completion of all master's degree requirements, including a capstone project, must be completed within six years.